Check your understanding and expand your knowledge by taking another quiz! An answer key can be downloaded from the bottom of this page.

 Q2: What is the Global Action Plan on Antimicrobial Resistance?

-A. A plan, adopted by the World Health Assembly in 2015, containing strategic objectives that indicate what efforts the world should focus on in order to ensure access and availability to effective antimicrobials for treatment of infectious diseases for as long as possible.
+A. A plan, adopted by the World Health Assembly in 2015, containing strategic objectives that indicate what the world should focus on to ensure access and availability to effective antimicrobials for as long as possible.

 B. A plan developed by the UN that describes what research areas member states should prioritize in order to prolong the usefulness of antimicrobials.